 Oven Baked Sun-dried Tomatoes in olive oil and Italian spices recipe.
 This easy homemade recipe will leave your kitchen smelling great and you saying MMMMMM!
 Includes directions on how to make and freeze sun-dried tomatoes.
 Use them in pasta, chicken, shrimp, bread, pizza, dip and so many other recipes!

-Baking the tomatoes in my opinion makes the best sun-dried tomatoes.
-They’re rich in flavor, they don’t loose their color and they taste as authentic as those fancy store bought bottles that cost a small fortune.
+Baking tomatoes makes the best sun-dried tomatoes.
+They’re rich in flavor, they don’t loose their color and they taste as authentic as those fancy store bought bottles that cost a small fortune (seriously, check out the price next time and gasp).

-The one thing you have to accept is that sun-dried tomatoes aren’t instantly made.
+The one thing you have to accept is that oven dried tomatoes aren’t instantly made.
 Even though these are so easy to make, they take a couple hours to turn leathery, so make sure you’ve put a few hours aside when you plan on making them.

 Sun-Dried Tomatoes Ingredients

 Ingredients are simple.
-I bet that you already have everything to make them!
+I bet that you already have everything to make oven dehydrated tomatoes.

 - salt